kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 ### Cache
 Trail Sense automatically caches your last location to quickly load details in certain tools.
 You can clear this cache temporarily using the "Clear cache" option in the GPS settings.

+## Sensors > Altimeter
+The altimeter is used to measure altitude.
+To adjust altimeter settings, go to Trail Sense Settings > Sensors > Altimeter.

+### Elevation
+The current elevation is displayed at the top of the altimeter settings.
+As you change settings, it will update to show the new elevation.

+### Source
+- **GPS + Barometer**: This is the default source and should work on most devices with a barometer.
+It combines the GPS and barometer to determine the altitude.
+- **GPS**: This source only uses the GPS to determine the altitude.
+It is less accurate than the GPS + Barometer source.
+- **Barometer**: This source only uses the barometer to determine the altitude.
+It is more accurate than the GPS source, but may drift over time and you will need to calibrate it before use.
+- **Manual**: This source allows you to manually set the altitude.
+This is useful if you know the altitude of your location and it will not change.

+### GPS + Barometer settings
+- **Force calibration interval**: You can choose to force the altimeter to recalibrate using the GPS every so often.
+This is useful to compensate for drift in the barometer, which may be due to changes in weather or location.
+- **Continuous calibration**: You can choose to continuously calibrate the altimeter using the GPS.
+This is useful if you are moving around a lot and want the most accurate altitude reading.
+When this is enabled, it prefers the barometer reading, but will slightly adjust it based on the GPS reading.
+- **Reset calibration**: You can choose to reset the calibration of the altimeter.
+This is useful if you are in a new location and want to recalibrate the barometer.

+### GPS settings
+- **Samples**: The number of GPS samples to use when determining the altitude.
+A higher number will give a more accurate reading, but will take longer to calculate.
+- **NMEA elevation correction**: The elevation provided by the GPS needs to be corrected to match the actual elevation.
+If this setting is enabled, it will use the correction factor provided by the GPS.
+If it is disabled, it will use the correction factor provided by Trail Sense, which may be more accurate.

+### Barometer / manual settings
+- **Elevation override**: If you are using the barometer or manual source, you can set the elevation manually.
+This is useful if you know the elevation of your location.
+If using the barometer source, this setting is used to calibrate the barometer and will change as you move.
+- **Set override from GPS**: You can choose to set the elevation override using the GPS if you don't know your current elevation (only sets it once).
+- **Set override from barometer**: If you know the current sea level pressure for your location, you can set the elevation override using the barometer (only sets it once).
+Only available on devices with a barometer.

 ## Sensors > Barometer
 The barometer is used to measure air pressure.
 It can be used to predict the weather or determine your altitude.
 To adjust barometer settings, go to Trail Sense Settings > Sensors > Barometer.